-I moved from my childhood city Örebro to Stockholm in 1990 to work as an illustrator.
-I had just completed one year of basic art training at Sörängens Folkhögskola in Småland, Sweden, when I was employed by an illustration studio.
-Clients came from various advertising agencies, publishers of science and schoolbooks.
+I started off as an illustrator in 1990.
+I had just completed a year of basic art training at Sörängens folk high-school in Småland, Sweden, when I was employed by an illustration studio in Stockholm.
+I worked for different clients like various advertising agencies, publishers of encyclopedias, science- and schoolbooks.

 In 2011 I started working full time as a freelance illustrator.
-The spectrum of clients now became broader.
-For example, between 2015 – 2017 I was contracted as an expert illustrator and artistic supervisor for the creation of the scenography in the darkride Ragnfrids Saga, at Vikingaliv in Stockholm.
+The spectrum of clients now became somewhat broader.
+For example, between 2015 – 2017 I was contracted as expert illustrator and artistic supervisor for the creation of the scenography in the darkride “Ragnfrid´s Saga”, at Vikingaliv in Stockholm.

-For shorter periods of time, I’ve worked abroad with foreign partners and my illustrations can nowadays be seen in books, magazines and at museum exhibitions all around the world.
+For shorter periods of time, I’ve worked abroad with foreign partners and my illustrations nowadays can be seen in books, magazines and at exhibitions all around the world.

 My own books, as well as Riddarskolan and Halvdan & Meia, are translated to different languages and published in Europe, The Middle East and China.
 From October 2018 the feature movie Halvdan Viking (Halvdan the Viking) can be seen on cinemas in Sweden.